 Especially chronic stress, if we can not think of any possible solutions for the stress-causing situation and fail with all of the counter-strategies, it is helpful to pause to calm yourself and to look carefully at alternative ways of coping.
 The mediation techniques at hand will help you do just that.

-Whether practicing a program like Bensonmethode, yoga, Tai Chi or Zen meditation - all methods, are a mental workout that has it all: "The meditating man deals with his mental states and processes, he exerts the conscious design of his own consciousness. "
+Whether practicing yoga, Tai Chi, relaxation, aromatherapy or Zen meditation - all methods meets and declares similar things: "The meditating man deals with his mental states and processes, he exerts the conscious design of his own consciousness. "

 Meditation calms mind and body and the effect is that we have a more benevolent attitude towards ourselves.
 But how can this state be achieved?
 Just concentrating on your breath has proven itself. :